 Deploy sample App Engine application

-The Cloud Security Scanner identifies security vulnerabilities in your Google App Engine web applications.
+The Web Security Scanner, one of Security Command Center's built-in services, identifies security vulnerabilities in your Google App Engine, Google Kubernetes Engine (GKE), and Compute Engine web applications.
 It crawls your application, following all links within the scope of your starting URLs, and attempts to exercise as many user inputs and event handlers as possible.

 Before you click the Start Lab button